oswinrodrigues/tdd-cpp/notes/chapter-02.md

     - Trade-off.
 Sometimes writing whole test clarifies interface design.
 - We make decisions on design and implementation as we add tests.
 - TDD is not a science, it is a craft.
     - It is honed by repeated practice.
-DO this with katas (section 11.5).
+Katas help here.
+Each repetition, try a different order or solution approach.
+    - Your style will evolve as you do TDD more and more.
+So will your judgement calls.
 - TDD produces software that:
     - The customer wants.
 Tests concretely show specs are met.
         - Even for performance.
 TDD delivers the _requested_ performance and minimizes the cost of _over_-optimization